 Mass Photometry Webinars

-In the past we have hosted a range of webinars in which we discuss various applications of mass photometry, as well as how to get the best out of our technology.
-You can re-watch any of them on this page.
-To stay updated on upcoming webinars, you can subscribe to our email list by clicking here.
+We have hosted a range of webinars, where we discuss applications of mass photometry as well as how to get the best out of our technology.
+You can watch any of them on this page.
+To stay updated on upcoming webinars, please check out our events calendar.

 Using Mass Photometry to Quantitate CaMKII stoichiometries

-Rewatch our webinar feat.
-Prof. Margaret Stratton (UMass Amherst), featuring her work on the role of CaMKII in different tissues.
+Prof. Margaret Stratton (UMass Amherst) presents her work on the role of CaMKII in different tissues.
 Mass photometry helps to quantitatively determine the stoichiometry of different variants of this crucial oligomeric enzyme.

 Measuring the heterogeneity of macromolecular machines by mass photometry

-In this webinar, Dr. Adar Sonn-Segev presents how mass photometry provides quantitative information on sample heterogeneity using minimal volumes with molecular resolution.
-She also discusses how this approach applies to several different workflows including chemical crosslinking and multi-step purification, comparing it to the standard tools for sample purity.
+In this webinar, Dr Adar Sonn-Segev presents how mass photometry provides quantitative information on sample heterogeneity using minimal volumes with molecular resolution.
+She also discusses how this approach applies to several different workflows including chemical crosslinking and multi-step purification, comparing it to the standard tools for measuring sample purity.

 Applications of Mass Photometry

-In this webinar, Prof. Benesch discusses examples of mass photometry measurements for large protein complexes and draws comparisons with mass measurements obtained from native mass spectrometry and other techniques.
-Following this, Dr. Hundt shares details of one specific use of mass photometry: the real-time visualisation of the nucleation process of actin filaments.
+In this webinar, Refeyn co-founder Prof. Justin Benesch discusses examples of mass photometry measurements for large protein complexes and draws comparisons with mass measurements obtained from native mass spectrometry and other techniques.
+Dr Nikolas Hundt also describes the use of mass photometry to visualise the nucleation process of actin filaments in real time.